Starship Troopers 2: Hero of the Federation

 Starship Troopers 2: Hero of the Federation is a 2004 American military science fiction horror film directed by Phil Tippett and starring Richard Burgi, Lawrence Monoson, and Colleen Porch.
-It is a sequel to Starship Troopers (1997) and the second installment of the Starship Troopers franchise.
+It is a sequel to Starship Troopers (1997) and the second installment in the Starship Troopers franchise.
 The film premiered on Encore Action on April 24, 2004, and was released on DVD and VHS on June 1, 2004.

 The film received generally negative reviews from critics, who criticized the shift from the first film's action to horror, as well as the lack of returning cast from the first film.
 It was followed by the direct-to-video sequel Starship Troopers 3: Marauder in 2008.